Mathematics education in the United Kingdom: Secondary level

 Study of Mathematics is compulsory up to the school leaving age.
+If you do not take Additional Mathematics at GCSE, in some schools, it is likely that you would not be allowed to subsequently take Maths A-level in the sixth form.

 The Programme for International Student Assessment coordinated by the OECD currently ranks the knowledge and skills of British 15-year-olds in mathematics and science above OECD averages.
 In 2011, the Trends in International Mathematics and Science Study (TIMSS) rated 13–14-year-old pupils in England and Wales 10th in the world for maths and 9th for science.